 If you decide to do nothing more than call for help and evacuate, you should prepare an emergency plan that includes immediate notification of emergency services.

-This should include contact information for local fire departments, police departments, hospitals and other relevant agencies.2.Protective Measures
+This should include contact information for local fire departments, police departments, hospitals and other relevant agencies.

 Protective measures for the safety of life should also be included in your emergency plan.
-This could include evacuation routes, shelter-in-place instructions and other safety protocols.3.Employee Accountability
+This could include evacuation routes, shelter-in-place instructions and other safety protocols.

 Accounting for all employees is another important element of any emergency preparedness plan.
-This could include a list of employees who need to be contacted in case of an emergency or a system for tracking employee whereabouts during an evacuation.4.Training Scenarios
+This could include a list of employees who need to be contacted in case of an emergency or a system for tracking employee whereabouts during an evacuation.

 The final element of any emergency preparedness plan is to thoroughly test your detailed training scenarios.
-This could include tabletop exercises or simulations that test your team's ability to respond to various emergencies.5.Emergency Operations Center
+This could include tabletop exercises or simulations that test your team's ability to respond to various emergencies.

 Response actions may include activating the emergency operations center (EOC).

-The EOC is a central command center where personnel can coordinate response efforts during an emergency.6.Resources
+The EOC is a central command center where personnel can coordinate response efforts during an emergency.

 Conducting an internal preparedness program that reviews these scenarios and outlines the steps to take in an emergency can be a vital part of the communication process.
 CNECT is a group purchasing organization (GPO) that can help you gather the resources and materials needed to develop, train and execute your emergency preparedness plan.
 In conclusion, having an effective emergency preparedness plan is essential for any organization or business.
 By following these six key elements, you can ensure that your team is well-prepared for any potential emergencies.